 Answer: a) Pressure half-time

 Description: Pressure half-time is a Doppler echocardiographic parameter used to estimate the severity of aortic regurgitation.
-It measures the time taken for the peak pressure gradient across the aortic valve to decrease by half during diastole.
+It measures the time taken for the peak pressure gradient across the aortic valve to decrease by half during diastole. - In echocardiography, what does the term “frame rate” refer to?

 a) The number of pixels per frame